xiangxinyue/xiangxinyue.github.io/about.md

 permalink: /about/
 ---

-I am a quantitative-oriented senior software developer with strong capabilities in large-scale engineering, AI research, and data-intensive computation.
-My technical work spans pricing systems, simulation frameworks, distributed microservices, and applied machine learning.
+I am a senior software developer specializing in quantitative technology, with a strong focus on large-scale engineering, distributed pricing systems, and data-intensive computation.
+My work sits at the intersection of front-office engineering and quantitative workflows, supporting traders and quants through high-performance infrastructure and analytical tooling.

 Core strengths include:

-- Quantitative engineering:
+- Quantitative technology & analytics integration:
-Monte Carlo simulation, exposure modeling (EE/PFE/CVA), stochastic scenario generation, and risk-factor modeling for pricing and analytics workflows.
+Experience implementing and scaling pricing workflows, scenario-based analytics, and risk-driven computation pipelines.
+Work closely with quantitative teams to translate models and analytics into reliable, production-grade services used across trading and risk platforms.

 - Distributed backend systems:
 Python microservices, REST APIs, service-oriented architecture, Docker/Kubernetes, high-throughput processing, cloud compute, and event-driven system design.